Global North and Global South: Definition

-The terms are not strictly geographical, and are not "an image of the world divided by the equator, separating richer countries from their poorer counterparts."
-Rather, geography should be more readily understood as economic and migratory, the world understood through the "wider context of globalization or global capitalism."
+The terms Global North and Global South are not strictly geographical, and are not "an image of the world divided by the equator, separating richer countries from their poorer counterparts."
+Rather, geography should be more readily understood as economic and migratory, in the "wider context of globalization or global capitalism."

-Generally, definitions of the Global North is not exclusively a geographical term, and it includes countries and areas such as Australia, Canada, the entirety of Europe and Russia, Hong Kong, Macau, Israel, Japan, New Zealand, Singapore, South Korea the United States and Taiwan.
-The Global South is made up of Africa, Latin America and the Caribbean, Pacific Islands, and Asia, excluding Israel, Japan, and South Korea.
-It is generally seen as home to Brazil, India, Indonesia and China, which, along with Nigeria and Mexico, are the largest Southern states in terms of land area and population.
+In general, definitions for Global North and Global South, do not refer to the geographical North or the geographical South.
+The Global North broadly comprises Northern America and Europe, Israel, Japan, South Korea, Australia, and New Zealand, as per the UNCTAD.
+The Global South broadly comprises Africa, Latin America and the Caribbean, Asia excluding Israel, Japan, and South Korea, and Oceania excluding Australia and New Zealand, also according to the UNCTAD.
+Some, such as Australian sociologists Fran Collyer and Raewyn Connell, have argued that Australia and New Zealand are marginalized in similar ways to other Global South countries, due to their geographical isolation and location in the Southern Hemisphere.

-The overwhelming majority of the Global South countries are located in or near the tropics.
+The term Global North is often used interchangeably with developed countries, whereas the term Global South with developing countries.

-The term Global North is often used interchangeably with developed countries.
-Likewise, the term Global South is often used interchangeably with developing countries.
+Characteristically, most countries in the Global South are commonly identified as lacking in their standard of living, these include having: lower incomes, high levels of poverty, high population growth rates, limited educational opportunities, deficient health care systems, among other issues.
+Also, cities in the Global South are identified for their poor infrastructure.
+Economies of the Global North are diversified, whereas the agriculture sector is the major contributor to economic activity in the Global South.

 Development of the terms

-The first use of Global South in a contemporary political sense was in 1969 by Carl Oglesby, writing in Catholic journal Commonweal in a special issue on the Vietnam War.
+Carl Oglesby used the term global south in 1969, writing in Catholic journal Commonweal in a special issue on the Vietnam War.
 Oglesby argued that centuries of northern "dominance over the global south […] [has] converged […] to produce an intolerable social order."

 The term gained appeal throughout the second half of the 20th century, which rapidly accelerated in the early 21st century.
 It appeared in fewer than two dozen publications in 2004, but in hundreds of publications by 2013.
-The emergence of the new term meant looking at the troubled realities of its predecessors, i.e.: Third World or Developing World.
-The term "Global South", in contrast, was intended to be less hierarchical.
+The emergence of the new term meant looking at the troubled realities of its predecessors, i.e.: Third World or developing world.
+The term Global South, in contrast, was intended to be less hierarchical.
+Compared to the alternatives, the term has been deemed useful as it constitutes a lens through which this group of countries keep seeing and narrating their problems in a distinctive way vis-à-vis "developed" countries in Europe, North America and Asia.